Egyptian mongoose

-The Egyptian mongoose (Herpestes ichneumon), also known as ichneumon (/Ik"nju:m@n/), is a mongoose species native to the coastal regions along the Mediterranean Sea between North Africa and Turkey, tropical and subtropical grasslands, savannas, and shrublands in Africa.
+The Egyptian mongoose (Herpestes ichneumon), also known as ichneumon (/Ik"nju:m@n/), is a mongoose species native to the tropical and subtropical grasslands, savannas, and shrublands of Africa and around the Mediterranean Basin in North Africa, the Middle East and the Iberian Peninsula.
 Whether it is introduced or native to the Iberian Peninsula is in some doubt.
 Because of its widespread occurrence, it is listed as Least Concern on the IUCN Red List.

 Characteristics

 The Egyptian mongoose's long, coarse fur is grey to reddish brown and ticked with brown and yellow flecks.
 Its snout is pointed, its ears are small.
 Its slender body is 48–60 cm long with a 33–54 cm long black tipped tail.
 Its hind feet and a small area around the eyes are furless.
 It has 35–40 teeth, with highly developed carnassials, used for shearing meat.
 It weighs 1.7–4 kg.

 Sexually dimorphic Egyptian mongooses were observed in Portugal, where some females are smaller than males.

 Female Egyptian mongooses have 44 chromosomes, and males 43, as one Y chromosome is translocated to an autosome.